-There are many places to go boating in Alabama
+There are many places to go boating in South Dakota

 Boating opportunities abound in South Dakota.
 There are lakes and rivers for large craft and smaller streams and ponds for smaller vessels.
 Some allow power boats, others only allow electric motors, each providing a unique experience.
 Fishing and other watersports are available at most boating lakes throughout the state - depending on time of year and state-defined seasons.

 Angostura Reservoir is a 4,800-acre lake in southwest SD.

 Belle Fourche Reservoir is an 8,000-acre lake in the west-central part of the state.

 Big Stone Lake is a 12,600-acre lake on the eastern border of the state.

 Bitter Lake is a 3,600-acre lake in the northeast part of the state.

 Lake Albert is a 3,600-acre lake in the east-central part of the state.